quietui/quiet/docs/docs/components/splitter.md

 ### Snapping

 Set the `snap` attribute to a space-separated list of positions at which to snap.
-Only percentages are supported.
-Use the `snap-threshold` attribute to change the threshold at which snapping occurs.
+Only percentages are supported, e.g. `snap="25% 50% 75%"`.
+Use the `snap-threshold` attribute to change the proximity at which snapping occurs.

 ```html {.example}
 <div id="splitter__snap">